 Handling temper tantrums can be one of the toughest challenges that parents face.
 Different temperaments and rapidly changing developmental stages make the task of dealing with emotional meltdowns a tricky endeavor.

-There is no one magic fix-all method for dealing with toddler temper tantrums.
+There is no one magic fix-all method for handling temper tantrums.
 It is a parenting challenge that is constantly changing and which requires attuned responses and lots of creativity.

 Adapting your language and communication, showing empathy as you seek to decipher the message of behavior and regulating emotions is the only way to handle your child's emotional ups and downs.